digdilem/taskpony/README.md

 - Tasks and Lists - a maximum of 9.22 quintillian of each.
 - Text for each task or list's title or description can be up to a billion characters each.
 (Truncated in tables, but not everywhere.
 It's hoped users will be sane.)
+- A total database size of 281 terabytes.
+(Subject to file system limits)

 In reality, disk i/o performance is likely to be the limiting factor long before the above is reached.